-Nonresident big game licenses (including turkey) are issued by application and a drawing, except West River landowner deer and antelope.
+Nonresident big game licenses (including turkey) are issued by application and a drawing, except West River landowner-own-land deer and antelope licenses and Nonresident Archery Deer and Antelope-Private Land Only.
 Big game licenses also allow the licensee to hunt prairie dog, jackrabbit, gopher, ground squirrel, crow, porcupine, marmot, red fox, grey fox, coyotes, skunks, opossum, and other unprotected species through Jan.
 31. For a big game license to be valid to hunt these species, the licensee must retain the top portion of the big game license.